mfairchild365/a11y-resources/personas.md

 Stacie was born with color blindness and has lost a significant amount of vision over the years due to diabetes, but does not identify as blind.

-Why it matters: We need to make sure that content is easy to read for users with low vision.
+- Why it matters: We need to make sure that content is easy to read for users with low vision.
+- Assistive technologies: browser zoom, screen magnifiers, text-to-speech, high contrast color modes, etc.

 How to test:

 1. Use the [axe DevTools extension](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd) to automatically check the color contrast of text.
 However, this tool will not automatically catch everything and will not check the contrast of graphical objects.
 It does help to speed things up!
    - Ensure that the color contrast of graphical objects is sufficient.
 Use the Deque Color Contrast Checker to manually test and read more about the requirements.
+2. Increase the browser's zoom to 200%.
+   - Ensure that all content is still available.
+It's okay if it is now hidden, as long as there is a mechanism to reveal it (for example, a navigation region that turns into a hamburger menu when you zoom).
 2. Look for any information that is conveyed by color alone.
 Ensure that there is supporting text and shapes, or that the information is conveyed in some other way than just color.
    - Examples might include:
       - Red text to indicate that a form control has an error.